SCLW/Circuitry-Based-Sound/readme.md

 # Circuitry-Based Sound

 "Circuitry-Based Sound" is an ongoing seminar at [University of Arts and Design Karlsruhe](https://www.hfg-karlsruhe.de/ "University of Arts and Design Karlsruhe").
 It focuses on electronic sound synthesis and parametric interfacing.
 It's examining musical characteristics of electronic instruments and comparing different approaches on how to design electronic sound modules.
-Due to the measures against the coronavirus spread in 2020, the seminar’s workflow had been adapted to the restrictions and is held on-line.
+Due to the measures against the coronavirus spread in 2020, the seminar’s workflow had been adapted to the restrictions and is partially held online.

-Based on previous's semesters studies of logic chips for sound creation and its musical applications, the course focused on computer aided circuit design and professional PCB manufacturing processes to build custom-made instruments.
-Participants were guided to use the latest technology, production chain and global logistics to develop, design and produce circuit boards for musical use.
-This allowed the participants to easily create circuit boards with more variable features and adjustable parameters than hand soldered protoboards or solderless breadboards.
-During the seminar, experimenter boards for CMOS logic chips and a  prototyp of a corresponding musical interface were conceived and built.
-The boards and interfaces were used for a group live performance in front of the Federal Prosecutor's office in Karlsruhe.
+The course is covering electrical and electronic basics, computer aided circuit design and professional PCB manufacturing processes with the aim of building custom-made instruments.
+The emphasis is on studies of logic chips for sound creation and its musical applications.
+Participants are guided to use the latest technology, production chain and global logistics to develop, design and produce circuit boards for musical use.
+This allows the participants to easily create circuit boards with more variable features and adjustable parameters than hand soldered protoboards or solderless breadboards.

 Following is a documentation of the seminar's findings and study materials.

 # Unconventional Electronic Sound
 ## Classical Sound Synthesis